How do I get an OSU catalog?

 How can I visit OSU & when is the best time to see campus?

 You are able to visit our campus at anytime during the year.
 We offer daily visits Monday through Friday that can be tailored to your individual needs and interests.
 For example, you can take a campus tour, visit with an Admissions Advisor, and tour our Residence Halls.
-We also offer opportunities for you to meet with an academic representative, eat in our dining centers, and tour our prestigious College of Engineering.
+We also offer opportunities for you to meet with an academic representative, eat in our dining centers, and tour our College of Business, College of Engineering and College of Science.
 We welcome you to join us in the fall for Preview OSU or Beaver Open House.
 During the spring, we host OSU Spring Visits, which are half day and day long programs that are designed to allow students an in-depth look at all of the opportunities and resources that await your arrival at OSU.

 If you would like to request a group visit to Oregon State University, please fill out our online request form and a member of our Campus Visitor Center staff will contact you.
 Group visits are also only scheduled M-F and are on a first come, first served basis.
 Curious to see campus now?
 The Campus Visitor Center would encourage you to take an OSU 360 online virtual tour.